AU-COBRA/ConCert/README.md

 ## Structure of the project

+See notes with "PAPER:" prefix referencing to the corresponding sections/definitions in the paper.

 The [embedding](embedding/) folder contains the development of the embedding.

 The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about, and property-based testing of, interacting contracts.
+Contains a README file with the details of the execution layer structure.

+The [execution/examples](execution/examples) folder contains implementations of and theorems about smart contracts.
+It includes the [Escrow](execution/examples/Escrow.v) contract (PAPER: Section 4) and the [Boardroom voting](execution/examples/BoardroomVoting.v) contract (PAPER: Section 5)

-The [tests](execution/tests) folder contains example tests.
+The [execution/tests](execution/tests) folder contains example tests.
 The key generators used for automatically generating blockchain execution traces for testing can be found in [TraceGens.v](execution/tests/TraceGens.v).
+(PAPER: Section 6)

-The [extraction](extraction/) folder contains an implemention of extraction based on MetaCoq's **certified erasure**.
+The [extraction](extraction/) folder contains an implementation of extraction based on MetaCoq's **certified erasure**.
-It supports Liquidity and Elm as target languages.
+It supports Liquidity, Midlang, and Elm as target languages.
 The extraction also features verified optimisations.

-## Notes for developers

-The [execution](execution/) subproject can be built independently via running `make` in the `execution` folder.
-This also means that the `_CoqProject` file inside the `execution` folder must be manually kept in sync with the main `_CoqProject` in the root.
+Contains a README file with the details of the extraction implementation.
+(PAPER: Section 3)